• Recipes

 Williams Sonoma

-Practical Tips and Recipe Notes
+My Best Practical Tips and Recipe Notes

 • When in doubt, SCRAPE DOWN THE BOWL.
 If it feels like you're stopping too often to scrape down the bowl, that means you're doing it right.
 You don't want any ingredients to go unincorporated or you'll end up with large air bubbles or clumps in your final cake.

-• I use metal binder clips to help hold the parchment paper in place on the pan.
+• I use metal binder clips to help hold the parchment paper sling in place on the pan.
 The binder clips are optional, but keep the paper from folding in on top of the cake in the oven.
 Use metal binder clips only for this.
 Do not use plastic clips.
 I repeat, no plastic in the oven!!!

 • If you do the line of butter down the center of the cake, you may notice some white yellow coloring around the crack in the top of the cake — the powdered sugar dusting helps hide this!